Vocademy

 Volta's pile

 Volta's invention was a turning point in modern history.
 Volta's pile allowed Orested to discover the relationship between electricity and magnetism.
-Only after that could the generator be invented and electricity created and distributed around the world.
-Today we call Volta's pile a battery.
-Many historians say that the battery allows us to have portable electronic devices.
+Only after that could the generator be invented and electricity be created and distributed around the world.
+Many historians say that the battery,[1] as we call the modern version of Volta's pile, allowed the development of portable electronics.
 This is a gross understatement.
-Without the battery, modern electronics as we know it could not have been developed.
-Even today, with few exceptions, all electronic equipment requires a battery or simulated battery to operate.
-Most devices that plug into the electrical mains have power supplies that simulate one or more batteries.
-Without the battery, electricity would have remained a curiosity suitable for little more than parlor tricks.
-It would not have ushered in the modern world.
-The unit of electromotive force, the volt, is named after Volta.
+Without the battery, modern electronics as we know them could not have been developed.
+Even today, with a few exceptions, all electronic equipment requires a battery or simulated battery to operate.
+Most appliances that plug into the power grid/mains (other than electric motors, resistive heaters, etc.) have power supplies that simulate one or more batteries.
+Without the battery, electricity would have remained a curiosity suitable for little more than parlor tricks and would not have ushered in the modern world.

 Oersted demonstrates electromagnetism

-In 1820, Hans Christian Oersted, a professor at the University of Copenhagen, demonstrated the relationship between electricity and magnetism.
-During a lecture demonstrating Volta's electric pile, he noticed a nearby compass moving when he completed the circuit.
-When held near the wire the needle aligned itself perpendicular to the wire.
-When he reversed the flow of the current, the compass needle flipped.
-This proved that when an electric current is flowing in a wire, there is a magnetic field surrounding the wire.
-This discovery led to the invention of the electromagnet, the electric motor and the electric generator.
-The unit used to measure magnetic field strength is named after Oersted.
+In 1820, Hans Christian "Hans Christian Oersted (Ørsted in Danish), a professor at the University of Copenhagen, demonstrated the relationship between electricity and magnetism.
+Oersted subscribed to the philosophy that all forces of nature were connected and thus thought there must be a connection between electricity and magnetism.
+Unfortunately, he was unable to develop an experiment to explore that relationship.
+During a lecture demonstrating heat produced by electric current (using Volta's electric pile), he noticed a nearby compass moving when he completed the circuit.
+After the lecture, he recreated the demonstration in private and observed that, when held near the wire while current was flowing, the compass needle tended to align perpendicular to the wire.
+When he reversed the current flow, the compass needle flipped.
+This proved that when an electric current flows in a wire, a magnetic field surrounds the wire.[2]
+To his surprise, the magnetic field surrounded the wire in a circular manner; he expected that such a field would radiate outward from the wire (thus causing the compass needle to point to the wire).
+His discovery led to the invention of the electromagnet, the electric motor, and the electric generator.

 Ohm develops Ohm's Law